BlankParenthesis/PxlsNetworking/extensions/factions.md

 ### GET
 Lists all factions.
 #### Response
-A Paginated List of Faction objects.
+A Paginated List of Faction References.
 #### Errors
 | Response Code | Cause                               |
 |---------------|-------------------------------------|